shichao-an/notes/docs/gopl/ch8.md

 In the above program:

 * The crawler goroutines are all fed by the same channel, `unseenLinks`.
-* The main goroutine is responsible for de-duplicating items it receives from the `worklist`, and then sending each unseen one over the `unseenLinks` channel to a crawler goroutine.
+* The main goroutine is responsible for de-duplicating items it receives from the worklist, and then sending each unseen one over the `unseenLinks` channel to a crawler goroutine.

-The `seen` map is *confined* within the main goroutine; that is, it can be accessed only by that goroutine.
+* The `seen` map is *confined* within the main goroutine; that is, it can be accessed only by that goroutine.
 Like other forms of information hiding, confinement helps us reason about the correctness of a program.
 For example:

     * Local variables cannot be mentioned by name from outside the function in which they are declared.
     * Variables that do not escape ([Section 2.3.4](ch2.md#lifetime-of-variables)) from a function cannot be accessed from outside that function.
     * Encapsulated fields of an object cannot be accessed except by the methods of that object.

     In all cases, information hiding helps to limit unintended interactions between parts of the program.

-Links found by `crawl` are sent to the worklist from a dedicated goroutine to avoid deadlock.
+* Links found by `crawl` are sent to the worklist from a dedicated goroutine to avoid deadlock.

-To save space, this example does not address the problem of termination.
+* To save space, this example does not address the problem of termination.